2025 Australian federal election: Campaign

 10 April: The Coalition announces a policy to establish a regional Australia future fund to invest $20 billion in regional infrastructure and services, the fund would be topped-up using commodity royalties, and another fund to pay down debt and finance infrastructure projects.
 They also propose abolishing a scheme that Labor set up in government to build renewable energy infrastructure, and propose ending the housing Australia future fund and the national reconstruction fund.
 Also on this day, a debate between the minister for climate change and energy Chris Bowen and his shadow counterpart Ted O'Brien takes place at the National Press Club.
 The event is hosted by Tom Connell of Sky News.
 During O'Brien's opening remarks, he is interrupted by a climate change activist.
 The Coalition also announce a policy to repeal penalties for the sale of fuel-inefficient vehicles, instead proposing to re-work the law.

-12 April: Coalition senator Jacinta Nampijinpa Price vows to "make Australia great again" and accuses the media of being "obsessed with Donald Trump" in a speech to Liberal party supporters.
+12 April: Coalition senator Jacinta Nampijinpa Price vows to "make Australia great again" and accuses the media of being "obsessed with Donald Trump" in a speech to Liberal Party supporters.

 13 April: Labor and the Coalition hold their official campaign launches.
 Labor's is in Perth, and the Coalition's is in Liverpool in western Sydney.
-The Labor party announces several new policies such as a $1,000 tax deduction for work-related expenses and that the government would fund 100,000 new homes exclusively for first-home buyers with a $10 billion investment, and an expansion of the help to buy scheme.
+The Labor Party announces several new policies such as a $1,000 tax deduction for work-related expenses and that the government would fund 100,000 new homes exclusively for first-home buyers with a $10 billion investment, and an expansion of the help to buy scheme.
 The Coalition announces that they would allow first-home buyers who purchase new builds to deduct interest from their mortgage payments on the first $650,000 for five years, with the proposed scheme being means-tested.
 Dutton recommits the party to a previously announced policy for homebuyers to access up to $50,000 of their superannuation to purchase a first-home.
 Dutton announces a tax break to counter cost-of-living pressures which would apply to those earning up to $144,000, with Dutton claiming that the policy would mean these earners are $1,200 better off at the end of the year.

-14 April: Labor announces a $10 million investment to improve medical services for LGBTQIA+ people.
+14 April: Labor announces a $10 million investment to improve medical services for LGBTQ people.
 A Family First candidate contesting the election for Longman in Queensland, Malachi Brogden Hearne, is disendorsed by the party's leadership due to his derogatory posts on social media.
 Also on this day, the Greens began a campaign to retain the seat of Brisbane by promising free school lunches at a cost of $11.6 billion.